Publish 10 May 2022

 Also above the neck, is your mind.
 It receives a different value from 1–10.
 So above-neck attributes have potentially 30 points.

 The body gets a separate 1–10 points.
 Some men have an attraction to thick thighs or calves.
 Perhaps some muscular definition will make you feel better.
 You can make up for lost points above the neck by exercising below it.
 Even a missing limb is not a deal breaker with high assessments elsewhere.

 Where is your personality?
 Perhaps you consider it above the neck, in the mind.
-Should we lump it together with mind?
+Should we lump it together with facial appearance—your head?
+No, it is more diverse.
+Have you ever met someone with an ugly personality?
 Some people can be very intelligent but lack personality.
 Here, personality relates to your thinking and actions towards others.

 Are you interested in people?
 Do you engage others in conversation easily?
 Can you cook well (the best way to a man’s heart)?
 Do you have an infectious laugh?
 Perhaps you are a nagger or procrastinator?